stevenmariani/coursera-projects/README.md

 Here you will find all projects from my coursera learnings.
-Please don't copy what you can find here but take it for inspiration.
+Please don't copy what you can find here but take it for inspiration. <br>

-Learnings:
+Learnings: <br>

-Python Basics for Data Science;
+Python Basics for Data Science; <br>
-AI for everyone.
+AI for everyone. <br>